The American Plate Number Single Society

 Allied Military Government issues

 France was liberated starting with D-Day, June 6, 1944.
-AMG stamps were issued later in the year and were in use until superseded by stamps of the Free French government in 1945.
+AMG stamps were issued later in the year, although De Gaulle hated them and refused to consider France in any way "occupied" or under allied military control They were in use until superseded by stamps of the Free French government in 1945.

 The stamps are denominated in the French currency, centimes and francs.

-The stamps were printed by the Bureau of Engraving and Printing in Washington, DC.
+The stamps were printed by the Bureau of Engraving and Printing in Washington, D.C.
 The plate number fonts and positioning are similar to those used on the U.S. Documentary stamps of the same period.
-They are frequently collected as pairs or blocks, as care was not taken during the design process to ensure that the plate number appeared on the selvage of a single stamp.
+They are frequently collected as pairs or blocks, even by plate number single specialists, as care was not taken during the design process to ensure that the plate number appeared on the selvage of a single stamp.

 First series, single colors, 1944